cloudonshore/swap-frontend/README.md

 * add a state managment system, like Redux
 * add some sort of type safety, like tcomb
 * add a ledgend to the chart
-* add more robust error handling for dropped socket connections
+* add more robust error handling for dropped socket connections.
+Poloniex often drops connections, which can occasionally lead to long wait times before the data displays.